silviud/toolbox/django/README.md

 views
 ---------------------
 View Tips and Tricks
-* proxy_REST_auth.py -> proxying AJAX and REST calls view to avoid cross site security issues
+* proxy-REST-auth.py -> proxying AJAX and REST calls view to avoid cross site security issues
+* foreman-REST-report.py -> Querying view for foreman data and overlay with template to form a report
+* objects-to-xml.py -> Dumping django objects and templating them into XML data